cracked-machine/pod_serializable/README.md

 |m_reserved_two|10|
 |m_field_two|10|

+## POD Class

-As with all POD classes, you must initialize the object using aggregate initialization:
+With the PODRecord classes, you must initialize the object using aggregate initialization:

 ```
 // Note: